violet-suber/lets-get-functional/README.md

 ## Setup

+0. If you haven't released your lodown library to `npm` (node package manager), follow the steps in this video to do so (using your npm username to create a unique name for your library):

+    <a href="https://docs.npmjs.com/getting-started/publishing-npm-packages" target="_blank">publishing-npm-packages</a>

-0. **FORK** this repository on GitHub to your own GitHub account.
+1. **FORK** this repository on GitHub to your own GitHub account.

-1. From your FORK, use SSH to clone the repository into a Blank Cloud9 workspace.
+2. From your FORK, use SSH to clone the repository into a Blank Cloud9 workspace.

-2. Once the Cloud9 workspace is finished initializing, from the bash terminal, run the command:
+3. Once the Cloud9 workspace is finished initializing, from the bash terminal, run the command:

         npm install

-3. Install your lodown library by running the command and replacing `<my-user-name>` :
+4. Install your lodown library by running the command and replacing `<my-user-name>` :

         npm install --save lodown-<my-user-name>

-4. Node is smart enough to find installed modules when you `require()` them by name.
+5. Node is smart enough to find installed modules when you `require()` them by name.
 Open up `index.js` and import your lodown library using the node `require()` method like:

     `const _ = require("lodown-<my-github-user-name>");`